Veeralishah/CRUD-in-PostgreSQL/README.md

 ### Installing

 if You can use Windows,
-You have to install Python & Mysql both.
+You have to install Python & PostgreSQL both.

 http://www.postgresqltutorial.com/install-postgresql/